 Just like humans, individual dogs have their personal likes and dislikes.
 Some dogs enjoy cuddling while others prefer to have space.
 Some adore a game of fetch while others would rather play tug.
 Some love to learn new tricks and some would rather just go on a walk.
 Some dogs enjoy affection of all kinds, including hugs, but many dogs barely tolerate, or even flat out dislike being hugged.
 There are many things we humans assume dogs enjoy when really, they are just tolerating it.

 Knowing your dog's individual likes and dislikes, and then respecting them, is the key to connecting with your dog.
 If you pay close attention, you may find that your dog doesn't like the hugs you give her.
-But she does really love being scratched behind her ears.
-By realizing this, you can swap out the hugs for ear scratches and your dog will recognize that you're someone far more enjoyable to be around because she won't have to suffer through the things she dislikes and will readily receive the things she does.
+But she really loves being scratched behind her ears.
+By realizing this, you can swap out the hugs for ear scratches and your dog will recognize that you're someone far more enjoyable to be around because she won't have to suffer through the things she dislikes and will readily receive the things she does want.

 Train your dog every day